-The first Target store in the country opened on May 1, 1962, on Snelling Avenue near County Road B in Roseville.
+The first Target store in the country opened on May 3, 1962, on Snelling Avenue near County Road B in Roseville.
 Coincidentally, 1962 was also the year that the first Kmart and Wal-Mart stores opened.
 The Roseville Target store was demolished and rebuilt in 2005.
-The third Target store was in Crystal, and the fourth in Duluth, all opened in 1962.

 Target began opening on Sundays in January 1964.
 This was against the State’s “Blue Law,” and the case went to court.
 The law was quickly changed as other stores followed suit in order to compete.